-It is not uncommon for our clients to have suffered a hand or arm injury after an accident caused by another driver.
+It is not uncommon for our clients to have suffered arm and hand injuries from auto accidents caused by the other driver.
 These injuries can interfere with many everyday activities, such as working, shopping, driving, cooking, working out, and more.
 Such a disabling injury should be compensated for.

-Our goal is to help families financially recover from the effects of hand and arm injuries from a Georgia auto accident.
+Our goal is to help families financially recover from the effects of arm and hand injuries from auto accidents.

 FREE CASE REVIEW